dominicletz/niffler/README.md

 This library is work in progress.
 Feel free to open a PR to any of these:

 * Test on windows
-* Integrate with CI
-* Add more tests for string/binary types
 * Compile functions on module load not on first call
 * Use async thread to avoid blocking in long-running nifs
 * Better documentation